-- The Southwestern Atlantic margin is dominated by a terrigenous, siliciclastic sedimentary cover, with extensive sand sheets (Lonardi and Ewing, 1971; Frenz et al., 2003; Figueiredo and Madureira, 2004).
-The Argentinean and Uruguayan shelves are capped mainly by a 5 to 15 m thick post-Late Glacial transgressive sandy sheet (with decreasing thickness towards the south) composed of dominant medium to fine sands (sometimes muddy), with varying amounts of shells (more abundant in the Uruguayan shelf) and gravels (more abundant in the Patagonian shelf). - Sandy and shelly sediments are mainly relicts of coastal and inner shelf environments that evolved during Pleistocene transgressive-regressive events (Kowsmann and Costa, 1979; Urien et al., 1980; Lantzsch et al., 2014).
-Therefore, they are considered relict and palimpsest, whereas gravelly-dominated sediments on the southern Argentinean shelf result from glacifluvial origin.
-More recent works emphasize the existence of mud depocenters as potential fates of modern sediments on the southern Brazilian shelf (Nagai et al., 2014a; de Mahiques et al., 2017; Lourenço et al., 2017; de Mahiques et al., 2020). - In the slope and rise, there is a prevalence of very fine sands and silty sands, resulting from exclusively submarine processes occurring across- (gravitational) and along- (contouritic) slope, together with pelagic sedimentation (Violante et al., 2010;
+The southwestern Atlantic margin is dominated by a terrigenous, siliciclastic sedimentary cover, with extensive sand sheets (Lonardi and Ewing, 1971; Frenz et al., 2003; Figueiredo and Madureira, 2004).
+The Argentinean and Uruguayan shelves are capped mainly by a 5 to 15 m thick post-Last Glacial Maximum transgressive sandy sheet (with decreasing thickness towards the south) composed of dominant medium to fine sands (sometimes muddy), with varying quantities of shells (more abundant in the Uruguayan shelf) and gravels (more abundant in the Patagonian shelf).

+Sandy and shelly sediments are mainly relicts of coastal and inner shelf environments that evolved during Pleistocene transgressive-regressive events (Kowsmann and Costa, 1979; Urien et al., 1980; Lantzsch et al., 2014).
+Therefore, they are considered relict and palimpsest, whereas gravelly dominated sediments on the southern Argentinean shelf result from glaciofluvial origin.
+More recent works emphasize the existence of mud depocenters as potential fates of modern sediments on the southern Brazilian shelf (Nagai et al., 2014a; de Mahiques et al., 2017, 2020; Lourenço et al., 2017).

-Bozzano et al., 2011; Franco-Fraguas et al., 2016; Schattner et al., 2020).
+In the slope and rise, there is a prevalence of very fine sands and silty sands, resulting from exclusively submarine processes occurring across- (gravitational) and along- (contouritic) slope, together with pelagic sedimentation (Violante et al., 2010; Bozzano et al., 2011; Franco-Fraguas et al., 2016; Schattner et al., 2020).
 However, coarse sands and gravels occur at or near the head of submarine canyons and in contouritic channels and moats (Lonardi and Ewing, 1971; Bozzano et al., 2011; Reis et al., 2016; Franco-Fraguas et al., 2017).
-Razik et al. (2015) indicate increasing grain size towards coarse sands due to sediment remobilization and redistribution due to upwelling and downwelling resulting from eddies and vertical water movement generated by the slope off southern Brazil meandering Brazil Current.
+Razik et al. (2015) indicate increasing grain size towards coarse sands due to sediment remobilization and redistribution due to upwelling and downwelling resulting from eddies and vertical water movement generated by the slope off southern Brazil and the meandering Brazil Current.

-2.3 Ocean Circulation
+2.3 Ocean circulation

-The Southwestern Atlantic margin is characterized by complex hydrography (Matano et al., 2010).
-It presents two main oceanographic boundaries, the Subtropical Shelf Front (STSF), as the shelf extension of the Brazil - Malvinas Confluence (BMC) (Piola et al., 2000; Severov et al., 2012), and the less-studied Santos Bifurcation (SB) (Boebel et al., 1997; Boebel et al., 1999a).
-The region is also influenced by the Rio de la Plata (RdlP), the second-largest hydrographic basin in South America, whose average discharge is 22,000 m s-1 (Framiñan and Brown, 1996).
+The southwestern Atlantic margin is characterized by complex hydrography (Matano et al., 2010).
+It presents two main oceanographic boundaries, the Subtropical Shelf Front (STSF), as the shelf extension of the Brazil-Malvinas Confluence (BMC) (Piola et al., 2000; Severov et al., 2012), and the less-studied Santos Bifurcation (SB) (Boebel et al., 1997, 1999a).
+The region is also influenced by the Río de la Plata (RdIP), the second-largest hydrographic basin in South America, whose average discharge is $22\,000\,\text{m}^3\,\text{s}^{-1}$ (Framiñan and Brown, 1996).
 This regional circulation system experiences seasonal latitudinal shifts in response to wind regimes (Schmid et al., 2000; Piola and Matano, 2001; Piola et al., 2018).

-At the BMC, centered at 37-39°S (Maamaatuaiahutapu et al., 1992), the southward-flowing Brazil Current (BC) encounters the northward-flowing Malvinas Current (MC) (Schmid and Garzoli, 2009), transporting and mixing water masses with contrasting thermohaline characteristics.
-The BC is a baroclinic boundary current that concentrates its main flow in the upper 500 m water-depth upstream of 28°S, carrying the Tropical Water (TW) at the surface (Emilsson, 1961; Palma et al., 2008), and the South Atlantic Central Water (SACW) at pycnoclinic levels (Emilsson, 1961; Signorini, 1978).
-Near the BMC, a significant fraction of the BC transport is below 500m.
-The MC is a strong barotropic boundary current that advects the Subantarctic Water (SAW) near the surface (Spadone and Provost, 2009), and the Antarctic Intermediate Water (AAIW) at intermediate levels (Tomczak and Godfrey, 1994a, b).
+At the BMC, centered at 37-39° S (Maamaatuaiahutapu et al., 1992), the southward-flowing Brazil Current (BC) encounters the northward-flowing Malvinas Current (MC) (Schmid and Garzoli, 2009), transporting and mixing water masses with contrasting thermohaline characteristics.
+The BC is a baroclinic boundary current that concentrates its main flow in the upper 500 m of water depth upstream of 28° S, carrying the Tropical Water (TW) at the surface (Emilsson, 1961; Palma et al., 2008) and the South Atlantic Central Water (SACW) at pycnoclinic levels (Emilsson, 1961; Signorini, 1978).
+Near the BMC, a significant fraction of the BC transport is below 500 m.
+The MC is a strong barotropic boundary current that advects the Subantarctic Water (SAW) near the surface (Spadone and Provost, 2009) and the Antarctic Intermediate Water (AAIW) at intermediate levels (Tomczak and Godfrey, 1994b, a).